Open notes can be a tremendous resource not only for patients but also for their care partners.

 Are You a Care Partner?

 Navigating the health care system can be challenging.
-Family and friends often play a vital role as caregivers or care partners who help “interpret” the experience of health care, advocating for loved ones and assisting them in managing their health and illness.
-Care partners often organize medical appointments and tasks, They can improve communication between the patient and the care team.
+Family and friends often play a vital role as caregivers or care partners who help “interpret” the experience of health care, advocating for patients and assisting them in managing their health and illness.
+Care partners often organize medical appointments and tasks.
+They can improve communication between the patient and the care team.
 And they themselves can experience considerable stress.

-The need for doctors, nurses and others to engage more effectively with care partners has been described in the New York Times, by the AARP, and in the recent National Academies of Sciences, Engineering and Medicine (NASEM) report, Families Caring for an Aging American.
+The need for doctors, nurses and others to engage more effectively with care partners has been described in the New York Times, by the AARP, the National Academies of Sciences, Engineering and Medicine (NASEM) report, Families Caring for an Aging American, and this recent Issue Brief by the Roger C. Lipitz Center for Integrated Health Care and OpenNotes.

 Online patient portals with open notes can help patients and their care partners access their health information and participate more actively in care.
 In a recent large survey of patients who read their notes, almost 40% said that they shared their notes with someone other than their hospital care team.
 And studies are also examining the reasons patients choose to share notes and how they and their care partners benefit from this shared access.